Mozart's name: The rise of "Amadeus"

 The 19th century saw the gradual victory of "Amadeus" over alternative middle names.
 The earliest (18th century) biographers of Mozart, such as Friedrich Schlichtegroll and Franz Niemetschek, used "Gottlieb".
 However, in 1798 the publishing firm of Breitkopf & Härtel began to issue a (partial) Complete Works edition under the name "Amadeus".
 The dominance of "Amadeus" began around about 1810; Romanticism, notably in the person of E. T. A. Hoffmann, "seized upon this name to proclaim its veneration for Mozart".
 Although various scholars since that time have made use of "Amadè" or "Gottlieb", "Amadeus" remains by far the most familiar term for the general public.

-The signature on the autograph scores is commonly "(di)Wolfgango Amadeo Mozart", although sometimes "Amadeo Wolfgango Mozart" is seen, for example on symphony 1 and the Haffner Symphony.
-The autograph of his 35th (Haffner) symphony is held at the Morgan Library on Madison Ave. at 36th street, New York City.
-The violin concertos also show this variation, with the autographs of numbers 1 (K. 207) and 3 (K. 216) autographs in Krakow showing "Amadeo Wolfgango" and the remaining, including violin concerto no. 5 (K. 219) held at the U.S. Library of Congress, showing the more common Wolfgango Amadeo.

 Facetious names

 In the frequently playful letters of his youth Mozart would sometimes spell his name backwards, viz., "Mozart Wolfgang" or "Trazom".
 See above for the possible origin of "Amadeus" as facetious.